 Some suggestions from the Global South

 It is known that the notion of privilege is usually unrecognized by those who are privileged by it15.
 Therefore, we delve into the idea that the change must come from the oppressed, and we, the Global South researchers, should be the ones driving changes in our scientific practice16,17.
-The evidence shows that the Global South is the one acting towards a more equitable science by promoting a more equitable academic recognition (expressed by the higher equitability in citation proportion in Figure 1, Latin America violin chart).
+The evidence shows that the Global South is the one acting towards a more equitable science by promoting a more equitable academic recognition (expressed by the higher equitability in citation proportion in Figure 1, Latin America, Middle Africa, and Sub-Saharan violin chart).
 Nevertheless, to be effective, structural changes in the global academic system must be carried out by the entire community.
 Here, we cite simple actions that could be taken to mitigate intellectual neocolonial practices in science and further recognize the expertise of researchers from the Global South.
 Despite most of our suggestions being derived from Ecology and Evolution examples and limited by the author’s backgrounds, we believe they can be applied to other scientific areas.

 Action 1: Increasing diversity in scientific groups (journals, societies, and boarding members of scientific meetings/events)